cmadajski/assorted_writings/understanding_modern_software_dev.md

 In a way, continuous delivery is an insurance policy that double checks that the new code is adequate to be released into the wild (production).

 ### Continuous Deployment
+If new software has passed the gauntlet of tests thrown at it, then continuous deployment automates the process of getting it up and running on a production server.
+The public can now access the service and monitoring tools begin tracking data.

+### The Cycle Continues
+Either the introduction of new features or unveiling of new bugs will restart the whole pipeline.
+Devs will submit new/revised code and go through the process again.